5 Major Ports Of Algeria

 • A machine park of 1000 square metres

-2. Port of Skikda: DZSKI
+Port of Skikda: DZSKI

 Port of Skikda

-Besides Energy Products, the port handles the export and import of metallurgical products, cereal imports, large equipment, packaged miscellaneous goods, etc.
+In addition to energy Products, the port handles the export and import of metallurgical products, cereal imports, large equipment, packaged miscellaneous goods, etc.

-3. Port of Arzew: DZAZW
+Port of Arzew: DZAZW

 The port has a channel depth of 10.4 metres, which is ideal for oil tankers and large container ships.
-The oil terminal is 10.4 metres deep while the cargo pier has a depth of 7.6 metres.
+The oil terminal is 10.4 metres deep, while the cargo pier has a depth of 7.6 metres.

 The port has ship repair and maintenance facilities, and major town centres are connected through a dense network of railroads.

-4. Port of Oran: DZORAN
+Port of Oran: DZORAN

 Port of Oran

-The port is operated and managed by Enterprise Portuaire d’Oran and is co-ordinated by the Port Services Group and the Ministry of Public Works and Transport.
+The port is operated and managed by Enterprise Portuaire d’Oran and coordinated by the Port Services Group and the Ministry of Public Works and Transport.
 The port had an annual throughput of 278,342 TEUs in 2019.
 It has a total of 16 units of dockside cranes of 212 MT each and 19 mobile cranes of 480 MT capacity.
-The port has a channel depth of 10 metres, cargo pier water depth of 4.6 metres and an oil terminal of 10.6 metres depth.
+The port has a channel depth of 10 metres, a cargo pier water depth of 4.6 metres and an oil terminal of 10.6 metres depth.

 The port of Oran handles a lot of general imports and cereals as it lies on the North-South Maritime highway.
 Its proximity to Morocco and Spain allows major imports between Europe and Africa.

-5. Port of Bejaia: DZBJA
+Port of Bejaia: DZBJA

 Port of Bejaia

-The city of Bejaia is located on the foot of Mount Gouraya and the shoreline extends to the Cape of Carbon.
-It is situated 180 km east of the National Capital City of Algiers.
-The port is managed and operated by Enterprise Portuaire d’Bejaia.
+Bejaia is located on the foot of Mount Gouraya, and its shoreline extends to the Cape of Carbon.
+It is 180 km east of the National Capital City of Algiers.
+Enterprise Portuaire d’Bejaia manages and operates the port.

 Conclusion